mlposey/Genetics-Sim/README.md

 ## Building The Code
 Final development has been done using CMake 3.7 as the build system.
-There are two executables of interest: `genetics` and `tests`.
+There are two build targets of interest: `genetics` and `tests`.
 The former is the program itself and the latter builds the test suit.
 All tests were written using [Google Test](https://github.com/google/googletest), which CMake will pull from the GitHub repository and build as part of the process.